-5.1.1 There must be an individual identified as responsible for patient relations, clinical care and clinic administration of the clinic.
-The director or equivalent must have access to relevant faculty decision-making groups and should have appropriate committee appointments.
+5.1.1 There must be an individual identified as responsible for patient relations, clinical care and clinic administration of the graduate oral medicine and pathology clinic.
+This director of clinics or equivalent must have access to relevant faculty decision-making groups and should have appropriate committee appointments.
 This individual must have effective working relationships with other administrators.

-Identify the director of the clinic or equivalent at the institution and attach his/her job description.
+Identify the director of the graduate oral medicine and pathology clinic or equivalent at the institution and attach his/her job description.
 Describe his/her access to relevant faculty decision-making groups.
 Describe how he/she has effective working relationships with other administrators.